Countingup/docker-go/README.md

 ## Changelog

+- 2023-02-10 -- Rebuild to update base image for security vulnerability (curl)
- - 2022-01-09 -- Rebuild to update base image for security vulnerability (curl)
+- 2023-01-09 -- Rebuild to update base image for security vulnerability (curl)
 - 2022-11-02 -- Rebuild to update base image for security vulnerability (expat)
 - 2022-10-27 -- Update to golang 1.19, alpine 3.16.
 Remove explicit update to libssl and libcrypto
 - 2022-07-18 -- Stop building image for golang 1.16
 - 2022-03-23 -- Explicitly update libssl and libcrypto for security vulns

 ## Rebuild to update base image for security vulnerabilities
  - 2022